 Robyn Adcock is a specialist in traditional Asian medicine who cares for children from birth to young adulthood using techniques that include acupuncture, acupressure and other manual therapies.
 She provides non-pharmaceutical management for conditions and symptoms such as pain, migraines and other headaches, nausea, anxiety, constipation or other digestive problems, and neurological issues.
 She also teaches parents, caregivers and interested adolescents about acupressure, meditation and movement techniques that they can use at home to support their health.
-She is a member of the UCSF Integrated Pediatric Pain & Palliative Care (IP3) team.
+She is the director of integrative medicine at the Stad Center for Pediatric Pain, Palliative & Integrative Medicine.

 Adcock served as the lead clinician for a clinical trial studying the benefits of acupressure to ease treatment-related symptoms in children being treated for cancer or receiving a stem cell transplants.

 After earning a bachelor's degree with a double major in chemistry and theater and dance at Trinity College, Adcock earned a master's degree in Oriental medicine at Acupuncture & Integrative Medicine College, Berkeley.
 She then went on to earn a doctor of acupuncture and Chinese medicine degree at Pacific College of Health and Science.